Al-Shabaab invasion of Ethiopia: Invasion

 On 24 or 25 July, an al-Shabaab contingent of about 200 fighters made another incursion at Ferfer, clashing with security forces at Lasqurun village.
-After some fighting, this attack was also repulsed by Somali Region security forces; the latter claimed to had killed 85 rebels during this clash.
+After some fighting, this attack was also repulsed by Somali Region security forces; the latter claimed to have killed 85 rebels during this clash.
 Meanwhile, the ENDF deployed reinforcements to the Somali Region.
 At this point, Ethiopian officials argued that all invaders had been eliminated, though security analysts cautioned that some rebels might had slipped through the pro-government defensive lines.
 The Ethiopian government later admitted that operations against al-Shabaab invaders were continuing.
 According to Critical Threats, one rebel unit had entered Ethiopia east of El Barde, and was still active between Gode and Kelafo by 27 July.
 A third invading force, counting several hundred al-Shabaab militants, reportedly also entered Ethiopia around this time.
-Rebels belonging to this force were subsequently sighted near El Kari, Jaraati, and Imi.
+Rebels belonging to this force were subsequently sighted near El Kari, Jaraati and Imi.
 According to "credible reports", some al-Shabaab troops were also moving toward Moyale.

 Ethiopia struck al-Shabaab positions in Somalia from the air in late July and early August.

 The ENDF and Somali Region military began to plan a counter-offensive against the Somali insurgents, and subsequently launched a series of ground and air attacks along the border that inflicted several losses on the rebels.
 The Somali Region government also announced its plan to create a buffer zone along the border to prevent more rebel incursions.
 By 29 July, Aato was back under pro-government control, though was again attacked by a large al-Shabaab force.
 On 31 July, Ethiopia announced that it had killed three rebel commanders at the border, though al-Shabaab denied this.
 Fu'ad Mohamed Khalaf was initially reportedly among the dead, as was al-Shabaab's chief border commander, Ubeda Nur Isse, and a spokesman.
 However, none were killed.
 Al Shabaab released a voice recording of Qalaf, who denied Ethiopian forces killed him on July 29.
 He further stated that al Shabaab would continue to attack the Somali Regional Liyu police Local civilians organized ad hoc self-defense groups to hunt for rebel stragglers.
 The clashes in Ethiopia lasted into early August, and one small al-Shabaab contingent (initially suspected to number 50 to 100 fighters, later reported to number up to 500) actually reached its target, the Bale Mountains, probably in the wider El Kari area.